EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 newly added connections may not appear in their connections list immediately.
 They must log out and log in again to refresh the connection information, or wait until the login token expires and is refreshed automatically - this might take a while.

-If a user only has one connection available in the VDI they will be automatically directed to the VM with the default connection. -->
+If a user only has one connection available in the VDI they will be automatically directed to the VM with the default connection.

+### Setting up the correct groups and permissions on the VM

+User accounts require to be placed in the correct groups on the VM to ensure they have the correct file permissions and data access.
+When a user account is created in the portal it will be added to the default group `<project-name>`.
+If the user account requires Data Manager access they must also be added to the `<project-name>-manager` group.
+The VM admin must be added to this group as well as the `sudo` group.
+To add a user to the group follow the guidance for the SAFE.
+[Creating a group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-set-up-project-groups-within-my-project) and then [adding users to the group](https://epcced.github.io/safe-docs/safe-for-managers/#how-can-i-add-users-to-an-existing-project-group).

 ### Sudo permissions

-Sudo permissions are only granted to users in the VM Admin role to restrict as much as possible the data management capabilities of users in the Secure Virtual Desktop environment and remove the opportunity for data ingress/egress outwith the proper channels.
+Sudo permissions should only be granted to users in the VM Admin role to restrict as much as possible the data management capabilities of users in the Secure Virtual Desktop environment and remove the opportunity for data ingress/egress outwith the proper channels.

 ## First login